Written by Ben Tejes

 While this isn’t an exhaustive list, it is definitely a good place to start before moving forward with bankruptcy.
 Information is key when determining your next move.
 You also want to think about whether or not there is a better alternative to filing for bankruptcy.

-If you are wondering whether or not bankruptcy is the right move for you, consider taking our “Should I File For Bankruptcy” Quiz.
+If you are wondering whether or not bankruptcy is the right move for you, consider taking the “Should I File For Bankruptcy” Quiz.
 It can help you understand if bankruptcy would be helpful for you, or if another option may be better.
 At Ascend, we love helping people understand their debt relief options.
 If you aren’t sure what the best thing to do is, schedule a call with one of our counselors and we can help!